Urman, Ukraine: Geography of Urman

 The main part of Urman stretches along the river Zolochiv - Berezhany, with river Zolota Lypa nearby, which forms wide pond.
 We find two Urmans on geographical maps.
 One is Velykyy Urman (Great Urman - the main part of the village) and other one is Malyy Urman - minor village suburbs, which are situated along the field road, at 2 kilometers to the south from Velykyy Urman.
 This suburban part of Urman´ was also called "Na mlynakh" (at the mills), because there was a mill, beyond the pond.

 "Urman" means "forest" in Tatar languages (Crimean Tatar and Kazan Tatar).
 "Urmane" is also old Ukrainian name for Norwegians (mediaeval Varangians / Vikings).
 One of these two versions might explain the origin of this village name, which is pronounced "oorman" in Ukrainian.
 It is famous and known first of all because of its nice lake, where many people like to go fishing.
-The village is situated in beautiful natural surroundings, next to the lake stretched along the alley road, being surrounded by forests.
+The village is situated in beautiful natural surroundings, next to the lake stretched along the valley road, being surrounded by forests.
 Hills covered with forests (pine, hornbeam, oaks, alder, beech grow here) around Urman are quite high and reach 400 meters.
 Urman is located on P116 road which connects Berezhany and Zolochiv via Pomoryany.
 Neighbouring villages are Plikhiv, Rozhadiv, Nadrichne, Zhukiv, Lapshyn (Lapszyn), Pidlisne, Hynovychi, Bishche, Poruchyn, Potoczany, Dryshchiv and Pomoryany.